mottosso/learn-cinder/book/images_in_cinder.md

 }
 ```

-Here we construct an instance of a helpful class, [Surface::`Iter`], which is used to iterate the pixels of an [`Area`] of a [`Surface`].
-It is designed to be used in a nested while-loop; the outer loop makes use of the [`Iter`]‘s `line()` routine, while the inner loop uses the `pixel()` routine.
+Here we construct an instance of a helpful class, [`Surface::Iter`][`Surface`], which is used to iterate the pixels of an [`Area`] of a [`Surface`].
+It is designed to be used in a nested while-loop; the outer loop makes use of the [`Iter`][`Surface`]'s `line()` routine, while the inner loop uses the `pixel()` routine.
 By using these loops, we can access the red, green, blue and alpha values of each pixel in succession.
 Another thing you might want to do is manipulate those pixels using the values of other pixels in the bitmap.
 The iterator helps you with a little syntactic sugar to allow you to access the pixels around the pixel that you’re currently iterating over.
 The same way that you can access the red, green, blue or alpha value of the pixel that you want to set using `r()`, `g()`, `b()`, or `a()`, you can also get the pixel values with a relative x and y offset using overloaded versions of those same methods.

 For instance, in the image below, if the Iter is currently pointing at the pixel labeled **A** in the image, then `r(0,-1)` will access the red value of the pixel labeled **B**, and `r(1,1)`, will access the red value of the pixel labeled **C** in the image.